cadogsoftware/cadogsoftware.github.io/docs/spring-rest/MakingItRestful.md

 ## Adding in HATEOAS to our application

-Here is our modified code with HATEOAS added in:
+Here is our controller code again:

 The Controller: